-The Post, out in wide release on January 12, is the true story of the Washington Post’s decision to publish the Pentagon Papers in direct defiance of the Nixon Administration's wishes.
+The Post, out in UK cinemas on January 19, is the true story of the Washington Post’s decision to publish the Pentagon Papers in direct defiance of the Nixon Administration's wishes.
 It’s a story that reaffirms the importance of the free press in a political era in which a free press has never been more necessary.
 And its triumphant protagonist is the first-ever female publisher of an American newspaper, Katharine Graham, played with startling accuracy by Meryl Streep in the movie.
 If Graham isn’t already on your list of inspiring women role models, she will be soon.

 Katharine “Kay” Graham’s life orbited around The Washington Post.
 In 1933, her father, financier Eugene Meyer, bought the Post.
 Though Graham never intended to inherit control of the newspaper, she was always interested in journalism.
 After graduating from the University of Chicago, Graham worked as a reporter in San Francisco for a year, and then later at the Post.

 Katharine's fate drew sharply into focus when she met Phil Graham, a charming and underpaid clerk at the Supreme Court.
 Graham proposed marriage on their second date.
 A year later, in 1940, he and Katharine married.
 They had four children – a daughter and three sons — in the ensuing years.

 In 1946, when Eugene Meyer was ready to step down from newspaper leadership, he decided to pass the baton not to Katharine, but to her husband, who had little to no experience in journalism.
 As for his reasoning, Meyer explained to Katharine that “no man should be in the position of working for his wife,” she recalled in her Pulitzer Prize-winning autobiography, Personal History.